yardenfren1996/B-LoRA/README.md

 This repository contains the official implementation of the B-LoRA method, which enables implicit style-content separation of a single input image for various image stylization tasks.
 B-LoRA leverages the power of Stable Diffusion XL (SDXL) and Low-Rank Adaptation (LoRA) to disentangle the style and content components of an image, facilitating applications such as image style transfer, text-based image stylization, and consistent style generation.

+## 🔧 21.5.2024: Important Update 🔧
+There were some issues with the new versions of diffusers and PEFT that caused the fine-tuning process to not converge as quickly as desired.
+In the meantime, we have uploaded the original training script that we used in the paper.

+Please note that we used a previous version of diffusers (0.25.0) and did not use PEFT.

 ## Getting Started

 ### Prerequisites